Whojo/matchboxes-algorithm/README.md

 ```

 ## Learning process
+### How the algorithm is playing
+When the algorithm is asked to choose a move, he randomly select an edge by considering the probabilties that each one has (aka their weight).

 ### Define edges' weight
-This is done in a similar way than neural network and is the whole point of this project.
+The learning process is done in a similar way than neural network and is the whole point of this project.

 Every edges in the graph is attributed to an arbitrary value at the initial phase (see more in #Experimentation).
 After each iteration (that is after each game played), these edges are slightly modified to improve the performance of the algorithm.